KarrieK/NICAR16/README.md

 Now we start combining our functions to build queries to explore our data.

-We use | or a pipe to combine or stack the commands together. | are extremely powrful and a great tool.
+We use | or a pipe to combine or stack the commands together to build more powerful queries.

 Let's have a look at which states have IRS 990 organisations.